Home > Academics > Departments > English > Rhetoric > FAQFREQUENTLY ASKED QUESTIONS: ALL-UNIVERSITY, GENERAL EDUCATION RHETORIC SEQUENCE

 - Check out free peer tutoring available in the Writing Center.

-- Visit the Rockford College Learning Center in Starr Science, which provides yet another approach to individualized instruction.
+- Visit the Rockford University Learning Center in Starr Science, which provides yet another approach to individualized instruction.

 Yes and no. Every rhetoric course has a core syllabus that explains the shared descriptions, policies, goals, requirements, or assignments that students taking any section of that course may expect.
 These core syllabi are posted on the web site.
 Uniformity is greater in RHET 101 and 102 than in RHET 35x courses.
 For example, RHET 101 and 102 use the same texts across their respective sections.